atomictag/Kinetic.MultiTouch/README.md

 ## Kinetic versions supported

 This has been tested with Kinetic 4.5.1 and 4.5.2.
-It should work with older versions as well but I couldn't be bothered testing it.
+It should work with older versions as well but I couldn't be bothered testing them.

 ## License